International Olympiad in Artificial Intelligence: GAITE Contest

+Awards distribution

-Awards distribution: roughly 50% of the participants in the individual contest receive gold, silver and bronze medals in ratio of 1:2:3, respectively.
-The top 3 individuals receive honorary trophies.
-Similar to other International Science Olympiads, if an individual is in the top 50% on one of the days, but does not receive a medal, they receive an honorary mention during the awards ceremony.
+The top 50% of the participants in the individual contest receive gold, silver and bronze medals in ratio of 1:2:3, respectively.
+The top three individuals receive honorary trophies.
+As in other International Science Olympiads, if an individual is in the top 50% on one of the days, but does not receive a medal, they receive an honorary mention during the awards ceremony.
 The GAITE contest has similar cutoff logic, but receives a reward instead of a medal.
-The top 3 teams in the team challenge receive trophies.
+The top three teams in the Team Challenge receive trophies.

-As an AI Olympiad, IOAI is actively engaged in discussions with the general public about the ethical aspects and the future of AI, primarily through its practical round and conference.
-At the IOAI conference teams and guests of the Olympiad have the opportunity to attend lectures and participate in practical sessions on current topics in artificial intelligence.
+National selection and regional competitions

+National delegations are selected through country-level qualification processes referred to as National Olympiads in Artificial Intelligence (NOAI) or equivalent.

+In addition, regional Olympiads (for example, APOAI or NAOAI) provide continent-level competition and preparation platforms in most regions.

+National selection (National Olympiads in Artificial Intelligence)

+Participating countries and territories select their students for the IOAI through a National Olympiad in Artificial Intelligence (NOAI) or an equivalent process.
+Selection formats vary by country and may include multiple competition, training, and team-selection stages.
+In 2026, the national qualifiers drew as many as 965,000 entrants in a single country.